 Name Age Position

-Brian C. Faith 49 Director
+Brian C. Faith 50 Director

-Radhika Krishnan 53 Director

-Christine Russell 74 Director
+Christine Russell 75 Director

-Brian C. Faith was promoted to Chief Executive Officer and was elected as a director in June 2016 after having served as Vice President of Worldwide Marketing and Vice President of Worldwide Sales & Marketing between 2008 and 2016.
-Mr. Faith has been with QuickLogic since 1996, and during the last 21 years has held a variety of managerial and executive leadership positions in engineering, product line management, marketing, and sales.
+Brian C. Faith has been serving as our President, Chief Executive Officer, and Board Director since June 2016 after having served as Vice President of Worldwide Marketing and Vice President of Worldwide Sales & Marketing between 2008 and 2016.
+Mr. Faith has been with QuickLogic since 1996, and during the last 20+ years has held a variety of managerial and executive leadership positions in engineering, product line management, marketing, and sales.
 Mr. Faith has also served as a board member of the Global Semiconductor Alliance (GSA) and the Chairman of the Marketing Committee for the CE-ATA Organization.
 He holds a B.S. degree in Computer Engineering from Santa Clara University and was an Adjunct Lecturer at Santa Clara University for Programmable Logic courses.